 While you might think that macro photography requires specific macro gear, you can actually shoot macro using just a standard kit lens (or any other lens you have).

 One of the popular methods of practicing macro photography is to shoot images using the reverse lens technique.
 The reverse lens technique entails mounting a lens in reverse on to your camera.
 You need two things to make this work as expected.
 First, you need a lens that allows you to control the aperture using a physical aperture ring.
 And two, you need a lens reversal adapter.

 5. Use Lens Reversal Techniques

 Reverse mounting a lens breaks the connection between the lens’ electronic couplers and those on the camera body.
 That means you can no longer change the aperture.
 But the real problem is that the aperture gets set to the lowest default value.
-That is why it is important that you take a lens that has a physical aperture ring.
+That is why you must take a lens that has a physical aperture ring.
 So that you can adjust the aperture and set it to a value of your choice.

-But in the real world, it is not that different from understanding the relationship between aperture and shutter speed, amongst other technical photography concepts.
+But in the real world, it is not that different from understanding the relationship between aperture and shutter speed, among other technical photography concepts.

-Experimenting with artificial lights is probably one of the top 10 things to do as a photographer if you are stuck at home.
-If you are already an expert in artificial lighting then try the other nine things that are discussed here.
-But if you are just a beginner in artificial lighting this forced isolation provides a great opportunity to master the concepts of artificial lighting.
+Experimenting with artificial lights is probably one of the best ideas to do with photography if you are stuck at home.
+If you are already an expert in artificial lighting, then try the other nine things that are discussed here.
+But if you are just a beginner in artificial lighting, this forced isolation provides a great opportunity to master the concepts of artificial lighting.

 Now, the reason we want you to experiment with window lighting is that this is a natural light source and therefore it is abundant.
 And of course, it’s free.